blueknight611jp/javscraper/README.md

 javscraper
 ==========

-a xbmc scraper for your (both censored and uncensored) japanese adult video collection.
+a xbmc scraper for your (censored, uncensored and image) japanese adult video collection.

 ## feature
 As a full functional scraper, by searching the id of your movie, you can get the complete information about your video, including poster, actor(with thunmbnali), title, year, genre, etc.